Flip Flop Relay Race

 Flip Flop Hunt

-To play this game, buy several pairs of flip flops in different colors (you can usually find these in the dollar store).
+To play this game, buy several pairs of flip flops in different colors (you can usually find these at the dollar store).

 Flip Flop Wheelbarrow Races